dredstone1/dotfiles/README.md

 This repository contains my personal configuration files (dotfiles) for various applications and tools.
 These dotfiles help to set up a consistent development environment across different machines.

-## Installation

-To install the dotfiles, you can use GNU Stow.
-This will create symlinks in your home directory pointing to the files in this repository.

 ## Hyprland Keybindings

 This setup uses **Hyprland** as the Wayland compositor.